Return to the search form Return to your search results

 This program is open to UI students who fulfill the following requirements:

 The cost sheet outlines the total estimated costs associated with participating in this program and can be used for financial aid and planning purposes.
-It includes fees charged on students’ U-Bill (course fee, Study Abroad Administrative Fee, and mandatory Iowa Regents CISI Travel Insurance), as well as out-of-pocket expenses.
+It includes fees charged on students’ U-Bill ($50 application fee, course fee, Study Abroad Administrative Fee, and mandatory Iowa Regents CISI Travel Insurance), as well as out-of-pocket expenses.
 Actual out-of-pocket expenses will vary from individual to individual.
-Quoted estimates are conservatively high, yet realistic.
 Please see the respective websites for further details.
 Contact the UI Study Abroad advisor with questions regarding the cost sheet.

-The fall 2024 course sheet is posted below.
-At this time, we are expecting that the spring 2025 costs will be higher than fall 2024.
-However, the cost sheet should give you a rough idea of expenses.
-The spring 2025 cost sheet will be posted here when available.
-The course fee does not include the Study Abroad Administrative Fee, CISI Travel Insurance, or out-of-pocket expenses, all of which are listed in the cost sheet.
+The spring 2026 course sheet will be posted below when available.
+The course fee does not include the Application Fee, Study Abroad Administrative Fee, CISI Travel Insurance, or out-of-pocket expenses, all of which are listed in the cost sheet.
+It does include academic instruction, guided tours in Amsterdam, in-country transportation, some meals, and accommodations.

 Students are encouraged to apply for Need-based, Merit, and Global Access Ambassador scholarships awarded by Study Abroad.
 More information is available on the Scholarships page.